rlauzon54/arduino-tpdd/README.md

 Much of the code is based on a [DeskLink port to Linux](http://www.bitchin100.com/).
 The protocol is (reverse engineered) documented [here](http://bitchin100.com/wiki/index.php?title=TPDD_Base_Protocol)

+Pins used:
+* 10,11 - Software serial (tx,rx)
+* Analog 5V and ground for the power for the shifter.
+* SPI header for SD shield

 Current status:
 * Serial communications works.
 * SD card works